Ann Schlee

-Ann Schlee FRSL (born 1934) is an English novelist.
-She won the annual Guardian Children's Fiction Prize for The Vandal (1979), a once-in-a-lifetime book award judged by a panel of British children's writers.
+Ann Schlee FRSL (26 May 1934 – 1 November 2023) was an English novelist.
+She won the annual Guardian Children's Fiction Prize for The Vandal (1979), a book award judged by a panel of British children's writers.
 She was elected Fellow of the Royal Society of Literature in 1997.

-Early years and education
+Personal life and education

-As a child, Ann Schlee was brought up in the United States by her mother and grandparents until the end of the Second World War.
-Afterward she began to settle in Cairo, Egypt, with her parents.
+As a child, Schlee was born in Greenwich, Connecticut and brought up in the United States by her mother and grandparents until the end of the Second World War.
+Afterward, she settled in Cairo, Egypt with her parents.
 They later moved to Sudan and Eritrea.
-Inter alia she attended boarding school in England and later studied at Somerville College, Oxford.
+Later, she attended boarding school in England and studied at Somerville College, Oxford.

+Schlee was married to artist Nick Schlee.
+They couple lived in Berkshire and had four children.
+She died on 1 November 2023, at the age of 89.

 Career

-Schlee has spent much of her writing career in London being quite active in the 1970s to the 1990s.
+Schlee spent much of her writing career in London being quite active in the 1970s to the 1990s.

 Awards and honours

 The Vandal (Macmillan, 1980) is a science fiction novel set in the future.
 Beside winning the 1980 Guardian Prize it was a commended runner up for the Carnegie Medal from the Library Association, recognising the year's best children's book by a British subject.

 Rhine Journey (Henry Holt & Co, 1981, ISBN 978-0-03-056894-7) was shortlisted for the 1981 Booker Prize, recognising the year's best novel.